Agent Z

-Agent Z is a fictitious character in a series of four comical children's books written by British author Mark Haddon, better known for his 2003 novel The Curious Incident of the Dog in the Night-time.
-In the first published versions of the books Haddon also did the artwork for the covers and a number of illustrations inside (the cover pictures were changed for later editions).
-The Agent Z series is set in the present day in an unnamed British city.
+Agent Z is a code name used in a series of four children's books written by British author Mark Haddon, best known for his 2003 novel The Curious Incident of the Dog in the Night-time.
+In the first published versions of the books, Haddon also did the artwork for the covers and a number of illustrations inside (the cover pictures were changed for later editions).
+The Agent Z series is set in the present day in an unnamed British town.